2022/01/01

 The passenger holding area at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 filled with waiting passengers for Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita) during the early morning rush hour

-A Singapore Airlines Airbus A350-941, registered 9V-SMS, taxiing towards her assigned runway for her regional early morning flight over the South China Sea to the Hong Kong Special Administrative Region (HKSAR) as Singapore Airlines flight SQ 882 bound for Hong Kong
+A Singapore Airlines Airbus A350-941, registered 9V-SMS, taxiing to her assigned runway at Singapore Changi Airport in preparation for her regional early morning flight over the South China Sea to the Hong Kong Special Administrative Region (HKSAR) as Singapore Airlines flight SQ 882 bound for Hong Kong

-A Singapore Airlines Airbus A350-941, registered 9V-SMQ, taxiing towards her assigned runway for her regional early morning shuttle flight over the Johor Strait to Malaysia as Singapore Airlines flight SQ 108 bound for Kuala Lumpur
+A Singapore Airlines Airbus A350-941, registered 9V-SMQ, taxiing to her assigned runway at Singapore Changi Airport in preparation for her regional early morning shuttle flight over the Johor Strait to Malaysia as Singapore Airlines flight SQ 108 bound for Kuala Lumpur

 An additional view of the main airport tarmac area from the passenger holding lounge at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 shortly before the first boarding announcements for Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita) were made